 To freeze your twice baked potatoes, put them in the freezer after covering them and allow them to become solid.
 Once frozen solid, store the potatoes in a ziplock bag and place them back in the freezer.
 To reheat, cook at 375 for 30-40 minutes or until completely warmed through.

-Prick potatoes with a knife or fork.
-Bake potatoes at 400 for 1 hour.
-Remove from oven and allow to cool for a few minutes.
+- Prick potatoes with a knife or fork.
+Rub them with olive oil and season with salt and pepper.
+Bake potatoes at 400 for about an 1 hour, or until fork tender.
+Remove from oven and allow to rest until cool enough to handle.

 - Cut the top, lengthwise. of each potato off and scoop out the flesh into a mixing bowl, leaving ¼ inch layer of potato flesh and skin, and the rest hollowed out.

 - Add butter, salt and pepper, chives, sour cream, garlic powder, chicken bouillon milk.

 - Mash with a potato masher and then mix with beaters until smooth (but don’t over-mix them or they will be gluey instead of light and fluffy.)

 - Add more milk, if needed—it’s better if the filling is on the softer side because the potato mixture will thicken up as it cooks again in the oven.

 - Top with shredded cheese and bake at 350 degrees F for 15 minutes of until the cheese is bubbly.

 Did You Make This Recipe?

 Tag @TastesBetterFromScratch on Instagram with #TastesBetterFromScratch!